bloominstituteoftechnology/node-db3-project/queries.md

 WHERE OrderID='10251'
 ORDER BY ProductName
 ### Display the OrderID, CustomerName and the employee's LastName for every order.
 All columns should be labeled clearly.
 Displays 196 records.
+SELECT o.OrderID as 'Order ID', c.CustomerName as 'Customer Name', e.LastName as 'Employee Last Name' from Orders as o join Customers as c on c.CustomerID = o.CustomerID join Employees as e on e.EmployeeID = o.EmployeeID
 ### (Stretch)  Displays CategoryName and a new column called Count that shows how many products are in each category.
 Shows 9 records.

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.